 1. Film is the most capitalistic art medium

 2. Marie speaks about the double edge sword of wanting white praise, acceptance but alienating the black audience with identity-films that touch on issues and trauma that black people are tired of.
-Why can't it not be about the artistry and skill ore characters rather than politicizing every movie?
+Why can't it not be about the artistry and skill of characters rather than politicizing every movie?
 (Marie also points to this paradox as she imitates the white reviewer and calls filmmakers hoes.
 Hoes in America.)

 3. Seeing a couple tear each other is raw and emotional, but there is truth despite it’s hurtful aspect.
 It's raw, but maybe that how they understand each other.
 No one is perfect.
 They both have their faults, but they speak about it, vocalize their anger which makes their relationship truer, stronger and multi-faceted.

-4. Marie confronts Malcolm about artists borrowing other peoples lives, which means they're not really create or inventing, but just taking the life of someone else to make money.
+4. Marie confronts Malcolm about artists borrowing other peoples lives, which means they're not really creating or inventing, but just taking the life of someone else to make money.
 She asks him, is she nothing more than a muse?

 6. Marie calls him mediocre because if he hadn’t know her, he would have nothing to create.
 He's stealing off someone’s else’s trauma, feeding America a borrowed story for the sake of capitalism